Sign-Up Flow Redesign.

 TradeUp is a marketplace platform that allows users to trade items with one another online.

-As the sole Product Designer, I led the redesign of our sign up flow, leading to an 87% increase in sign-ups and 28% reduction in drop off.
+I led the redesign of our sign up flow, leading to an 87% increase in sign-ups and 28% reduction in drop off.
 I took ownership of identifying friction points, redesigning the flow, and working with developers to ship a better experience.

 Skills